System Settings - MIDI

 are loaded into the editor that came with your controller and will map it to FL Studio.
 You may then be required to select the controller type in the Input settings (if FL doesn't do so automatically).

 Miscellaneous MIDI options

-- Auto accept controller - This option affects the linking of knobs/sliders, etc. on your controller/s to FL Studio and plugin interface targets.
+- Auto accept controller - Used when linking controller knobs/sliders to FL Studio and plugins.
 When selected, the MIDI

 Remote Control pop-up will close as soon as you tweak (move) the control on your external MIDI device and the link will be made.
 If this option is deselected, you will need to click the OK button